sysprog21/shecc/README.md

                         x0 == x1 ?
 Compare x0 with x1
                         if 0 then goto 1641     If x0 != x1, then jump to label 1641
         return 0;       x0 := 0                 Set x0 to zero. x0 is the return value.
-                        return ; from fib       Jump to function exit
+                        return (from fib)       Jump to function exit
                     1641:
     else if (n == 1)    x0 = &n                 Get address of variable n
                         x0 = *x0 (4)            Read value from address into x0, length = 4 (int)